oscarpoudel/youtube_subscriber_bot/README.md

 # youtube_subscriber_bot

-The script will sipmly increase your point in ytmonster.net site
+The script will simply increase your point in ytmonster.net site